AdobeDocs/commerce-admin.en/help/stores-purchase/checkout-instant-purchase.md

 ---
-title: Instant purchase
+title: Instant Purchase
 description: <Add description here>
 ---
-# Instant purchase
+# Instant Purchase

 Instant Purchase allows customers to speed through the checkout process using information that is saved in their account.
 When enabled, the _Instant Purchase_ button appears below the _Add to Cart_ button on the product page for customers who meet the requirements.